cognitedata/power-ops-sdk/CONTRIBUTING.md

 SENTRY_ENABLED=false
 ```

-When using the `cognit-toolkit` you have to build the configurations first and then deploy/clean them.
+When using the `cognite-toolkit` you have to build the configurations first and then deploy/clean them.

 1. Build the configurations:
    ```bash